The Two and Only

 The Two and Only is the fourth studio album by American country music duo the Bellamy Brothers.
 It was released in 1979 via Warner Bros.
 Records/Curb Records.
-It reached #9 in the US country charts and #12 in Canada.
+It reached No. 9 in the US country charts and No. 12 in Canada.
 "If I Said You Had a Beautiful Body Would You Hold It Against Me" was nominated for a Grammy Award for "Best Country Vocal Performance by a Duo or Group".

 Three singles were released from the album.
-"Lovin' On" reached #16 in the US and #25 in the Canadian country charts in 1978.
-"If I Said You Had a Beautiful Body Would You Hold It Against Me" reached #1 in the US country charts, #24 in the Canadian country charts, #3 in the UK and #2 in Switzerland.
-"You Ain't Just Whistlin' Dixie" reached #5 in the US and #11 in the Canadian country charts.
+"Lovin' On" reached No. 16 in the US and No. 25 in the Canadian country charts in 1978.
+"If I Said You Had a Beautiful Body Would You Hold It Against Me" reached No. 1 in the US country charts, No. 24 in the Canadian country charts, No. 3 in the UK and No. 2 in Switzerland.
+"You Ain't Just Whistlin' Dixie" reached No. 5 in the US and No. 11 in the Canadian country charts.